Post published on January 20, 2020 and Updated on December 10, 2020

 - Mushrooms give the gravy it's umami - that deep intense flavor that makes this dish so warm and inviting.

 - Deglazing the pan contributes to the rich flavor of the gravy.
-Those tiny little browned particles on the bottom of the pot are full of rich, meaty flavors.
+Those tiny little browned particles on the bottom of the pot are full of rich, meaty flavors that will enhance your Instant Pot beef stroganoff.

 - Worcestershire Sauce tenderizes the chuck roast and intensifies the savory flavor.

-Beef stroganoff is one of those comfort food recipes that just hit all the right notes on cool winter evenings.
+Instant Pot beef stroganoff is one of those comfort food recipes that just hits all the right notes on cool winter evenings.
 It is easy and quick enough to make on a busy weeknight, or make for Sunday dinner with the family or friends.

 I'm sure you will love the tender beef and rich mushroom gravy that are perfect for ladling over warm buttered noodles.